aditya0x77/Color-Based-Aimbot/README.md

 ## ⚠️ Disclaimer
 This project is for research and educational purposes only.
-Using automation or aim-assist tools in online games violates terms of service and may result in bans.
+Using Aim-assist tools in online games violates terms of service and may result in bans.

 ⚠️⚠️You will have to change your Leonardo’s HID and PID to match your mouse’s.⚠️⚠️